LeetLLM

 σ(z)=11+e−z\sigma(z) = \frac{1}{1 + e^{-z}}σ(z)=1+e−z1

-It has three properties you will feel in your fingers:
+It has four properties you'll feel in your fingers:

 • As z → +∞, σ(z) → 1